 - B2 language proficiency, in case the candidate was conditionally qualified on the basis of the language requirement.

 All eligible applicants who have send in the application form on time will be invited to a qualification interview.
-Interviews will take place at the end of the semester: Jan 30 after the Developmental Cognitive Neuroscience exam.
-Candidates will be send a link so they can select their preferred time slot for their interview.
+Interviews will take place at the end of the semester; during the first days of February.
+Candidates will be sent a link so they can select their preferred time slot for their interview.

 If you did not qualify for the University of your choice, you can still qualify for another University at which there are still free places.
 A “second round” of qualification will be organized for those who did not qualify for the university of their first choice, so that as many people wanting to go on Erasmus, will have the chance to.